NabilAdib14/bangla-lang/README.md

 # bangla-lang
-A lightweight C++ interpreter for a custom toy language with AST-based evaluation and LL(1) parsing.
+A lightweight C++ interpreter for a custom toy language with AST-based evaluation and LL(1) parsing